Do I have to set up my HSA?

 How will I receive XPO contributions?

-XPO contributions to the HSA Plus option are made in two installments: 50% each in January and July.
+XPO contributions to the HSA Plus option are made in two installments: 50% in January and 50% in July.
 If you are a new employee, your XPO contribution will be prorated based on your hire date and made within the quarter of the effective date of your coverage.
 Your account must remain open to receive contributions.

 If I change from Individual to Employee + One or More coverage during the current quarter, how is my quarterly contribution determined?